DavidRieman/WheelMUD/docs/Development/HowTo_ColorText.md

 Use the entries in the Tag column.
 The tags come in pairs just like any tag based mark-up language like HTML, ASP, and XML.
 Make sure to reset the colors buy using the normal or reset tags.

+You can also refer to the AnsiHandler Parse method to refresh on the Tags that are supported.

+## Extension Considerations